nmhaga/Flare-Tracker/Documentation/Spec.md

 - Close cursor and connection

 #### Pull x-ray data:

-//Explain here how you would specify date-range.
-Where datetime > (end of today - 3 days) We want to specify the date between now and 3 days ago. we can do this in python using the datetime and timedelta functions.
+We want to specify the date between now and 3 days ago. we can do this in python using the datetime and timedelta functions.
 We want it to snap to the nearest date. to do this:

-we set up the datetime where hour, minute and second is equal to zero.
+We set up the datetime where hour, minute and second is equal to zero.
 By the end of the day we want the plot to be full.

 ##come back to this!
 Think about how to make the graph look niiice.